-Our emended approach to the analysis of geometric morphometrics employs the geomorph package in R. Focusing on morphological variation among several vessel forms, our recent efforts have been aimed at the analysis of intact and/or reconstructed Caddo NAGPRA vessels from the Washington Square Mound (41NA49) site; however, assemblages from several other sites are also being analyzed.
+My emended approach to the analysis of geometric morphometrics employs the geomorph package in R. Focusing on morphological variation among several vessel forms, my recent efforts have been aimed at the analysis of intact and/or reconstructed Caddo NAGPRA vessels from the Washington Square Mound (41NA49) site; however, assemblages from several other sites are also being analyzed.

-The vessels from the Washington Square Mound site were used in our first attempts to discern whether it was possible to demarcate between the various vessel shapes using geometric morphometrics.
-Having progressed substantially since that initial nisus, and since we plan to include all of our 3D scans for Caddo burial vessels in the geometric morphometric analysis of the Turner Collection, each previously analyzed collection is being reanalyzed using this more thorough and rigorous approach.
+The vessels from the Washington Square Mound site were used in the first attempts to discern the extent that it was possible to demarcate between the various vessel shapes using geometric morphometrics.
+Having progressed substantially since that initial nisus, and since I plan to include all of the 3D scans for Caddo burial vessels in the geometric morphometric analysis of the Turner Collection, each previously analyzed collection is being reanalyzed using this more thorough and rigorous approach.

 We have been working with a number of colleagues from around the world to further refine our method, and have defined a series of landmark configurations that can be used for the various analyses (see one of these above).
 This iteration has since been modified to include additional landmarks at the junction of the base/body and the body/lip.
 The additional landmarks were added for several reasons; chief among those is that it grants us the capacity to break out specific components of the vessels (i.e., base, body, lip, etc.), and allows us to analyze shape changes in specific surfaces through time.
 Once populated in Design X, the point data are exported to a .csv file.
 The .csv files from all of the vessels are then imported to R, where the geomorph package is used to create sliding vectors for each of the semi-landmarks prior to a Procrustes superimposition (GPA) (below) an analysis of principal components, MANOVA, shape covariation, allometry, integration and modularity, group shape differences and disparities, and asymmetry.